Dianne Panarelli Miller

 Submissions

 To submit your entries use our BVAA Online Submission Form.
-The deadline to submit the online information is 3pm on Saturday, March 11th, 2023.
-Work should be dropped off on Saturday, March 4th, 2023 between 10am and 3pm.
-DUE TO SNOW WE HAVE EXTENDED TO ADD AN ADDITIONAL DROP-OFF DATE OF SATURDAY, MARCH 11th 2023.
-All work which is brought in will be hung (as long as it is family-friendly).
-If you can’t make it on either Saturday date, contact us and we’ll arrange a separate drop-off for you.
-We hang the show on Wednesday, March 15th.
+The deadline to submit the online form is midnight on Saturday, April 5th, 2025.
+Work should be dropped off that Saturday, April 5th from 10am to 3pm.
+All work which is brought in will be hung (as long as it is properly wired and is family-friendly).

 Judging